 “New?
 That sign’s been there for years.
 Nobody pays any attention to it.”

-Whenever I return to California after a long sojourn in Spain, I am gobsmacked by the astonishing number of warnings in our everyday environment.
+Whenever I return to my native California after a long sojourn in Spain, I am gobsmacked by the astonishing number of warnings in our everyday environment.
 In other, less litigious societies, you’re expected to know that coffee is hot, pavement is slippery when wet, and hair dryers and showers don’t mix.
 But in America, just about everything carries a warning.
 Here are a few of my favorite examples:

 Obviously, it’s a miracle any of us are still alive, and thank God these public-minded companies are looking out for our safety.
 And yet, I can’t help wondering if all these alarming advisories do any real good.
 Besides the danger of fracturing your funny bone from laughing at their absurdity, the very frequency of these alarming footnotes on everyday objects makes it easy — even necessary — to ignore them.
 After a while, as my sister said at the lake, nobody pays any attention to them.
 Remember the famous case of the woman who successfully sued McDonalds after burning herself on their coffee?
 It turns out there was a hot-beverage warning on her cup – although, as her lawyers were quick to point out, the type could have been larger and the wording could have conveyed a more urgent sense of imminent danger.